microsoft/fluentui-react-native/packages/components/Button/src/FAB/SPEC.md

 export interface FABProps extends Omit<PressablePropsExtended, 'onPress'> {
   /**
    * A FAB can have its content and borders styled for greater emphasis or to be subtle.
-   * - 'primary' or 'ascent': Emphasizes the button as a primary action.
+   * - 'primary' or 'accent': Emphasizes the button as a primary action.
-   *   'ascent' is mobile naming convention, 'primary' included here to maintain parity with Button.
+   *   'accent' is mobile naming convention, 'primary' included here to maintain parity with Button.
    * - 'subtle': Minimizes emphasis to blend into the background until hovered or focused.
-   * @default 'primary' (or 'ascent')
+   * @default 'primary' (or 'accent')
    */
-  appearance?: 'primary' | 'subtle' | 'ascent';
+  appearance?: 'primary' | 'subtle' | 'accent';

   /**
    * A RefObject to access the IButton interface.
 Use this to access the public methods and properties of the component.